costaber/omni-flow/WEEKLY_MEETINGS.md

 - Overview of work done during August
 - Paper next steps:
     - Evaluation chapter revision
     - Complete `Implementation` and `Proposed Solution` chapters

+## September 12, 2023

+- Topics about the DSL and architecture sections
+- Improvement on `Implementation` Chapter